 GRUMMAN F6F-5 HELLCAT U.S. NAVY FIGHTER #27354801-66 N1078Z

 Here is our F6F-5 Hellcat in flight.
 It has been painted in the colors of Cmdr.
-David McCampbell, USN, Air Group Commander of VF-19 on the USS Essex during WWII.
-It is sponsored by David Price.
+David McCampbell, USN, Air Group Commander of VF-15 on the USS Essex during WWII.

 Origin: Grumman Aircraft Engineering Corporation

 Type: Single-seat ship borne fighter – also fighter-bomber and night fighter

 Empty: 9,042 lb (4,101 kg)

 Loaded: (clean) 12,186 lb (5,528 kg)

 Loaded (maximum) 14,250 lb (6,443 kg)